utshomax/postman-docs/src/pages/docs/publishing-your-api/publishing-your-docs.md

         * **Highlight** - Specify a color (hex format) for hyperlinks.

     * **Title** - Add a title for your documentation (60 characters or less).
 The title will appear in web searches and in browser tabs.
-    * **Description** - Add a brief description to let users know what your documentation contains (160 characters or less).
+    * **Description** - Add a brief description to let users know what your documentation is about (160 characters or less).
 You can also add relevant keywords to help users find your documentation when searching the web.

 1. To preview your documentation using the current settings, select **Preview Documentation**.
 The preview automatically updates as you change settings.